-Are you interested in participa influence business decisions?
+2 units for each of Preliminary and HSC NESA Developed Course 11040 & 15040 General: Are you interested in participating in the world of business?
+Do you want to know how you influence business decisions as a consumer or employee?
+Are you interested in running your own business one day?
 Business activity is a feature of everyone's life.
 Throughout the world people engage in a web of business activities to design, produce, market, deliver and support a range of goods and services.
 In addition, investors, consumers and employees depend on the business sector for much of their quality of life.
-General: Contemporary business issues and case studies are embedded in the course to provide a stimulating and relevant framework for students to apply to problems encountered in the business environment.
+Contemporary business issues and case studies are embedded in the course to provide a stimulating and relevant framework for students to apply to problems encountered in the business environment.
 Students also investigate business planning and use a range of information to assess and evaluate business performance.
 The role of incentives, personal motivation and entrepreneurship, especially in small business, is recognised as a powerful influence in business success.
-Business Studies fosters intelled think critically about the role of significant feature of Business S provides useful knowledge and business an Studies is its d its ethical responsibilities t relevance to the full range of o society.
-In additio on, a Preliminary Course Structure Nature of Business Business Management Business Planning 40% of course time course time course time HSC Course Structure Operations Marketing Finance Human Resources 25% of 0 25% of 0 course time course time course time course time Objectives - through Business Studies, students will develop Knowledge and understanding about: the nature, role and structure of business internal and external influences on business the functions and processes of business activity management strategies and their effectiveness Skills to: investigate, synthesise and evaluate contemporary business issues and hypothetical and actual business situations communicate business information and issues using appropriate formats apply mathematical concepts appropriate to business situations Values and attitudes about: responsible participation in business activity ethical business behaviour corporate social responsibility.
-External examination Section I Objective response questions Mark 20 Internal assessment Knowledge and understanding of course content Weighting 40 Section II 40 Stimulus-based skills 20 HSC Assessment Short-answer questions Section III Candidates answer one extended response question in the form of a 20 Inquiry and research Communication of business information, ideas and issues in appropriate forms 20 business report Section IV Candidates answer one extended 20 100 response question 100
+Business Studies fosters intellectual, social and moral development by assisting students to think critically about the role of business and its ethical responsibilities to society.
+In addition, a significant feature of Business Studies is its relevance to the full range of HSC students, as it provides useful knowledge and competencies for life.
+Preliminary Course Structure Nature of Business Business Managemer Business Planning 20% of co nt40% of co 40% of co ourse time HSC Course Structure Operations 25% of course time Marketing 25% of course time Finance 25% of course time Human Resources 25% of course time Objectives - through Business Studies, students will develop Knowledge and understanding about: • the nature, role and structure of business • internal and external influences on business • the functions and processes of business activity • management strategies and their effectiveness Skills to: • investigate, synthesise and evaluate contemporary business issues and hypothetical and actual business situations • communicate business information and issues using appropriate formats • apply mathematical concepts appropriate to business situations Values and attitudes about: • responsible participation in business activity • ethical business behaviour • corporate social responsibility.
+External examination Section I Mark 20 Internal assessment Weighting Knowledge and understanding of 40 Objective response questions Section II Short-answer questions 40 Course content Stimulus-based skills Inquiry and research 20 Short-answer questions Inquiry and research 20